Protect: Paid subscription warnings

-Paid subscriptions are one way to pay for internet-based services.
-Using a paid subscription you can, for example, set up an answering service on your cell phone or sign up for weather forecasts sent by SMS on a weekly basis.
-To sign up, all you do is follow a link to your mobile service provider's page and click a button to confirm your subscription.
-Some content providers abuse simple subscription setups and sign users up for services they are unaware they are paying for.
+Paid subscriptions are one way to pay for online services.
+For instance, you can use a paid subscription to set up an answering service on your cell phone or sign up for weather forecasts sent by SMS on a weekly basis.
+To subscribe, you simply follow a link to your mobile service provider's page and tap a button to confirm.
+Some content providers abuse simple subscription setups and sign users up for services they don’t know they’re paying for.

 Although mobile subscription pages are hosted on the websites of mobile network operators, their content is determined by outside content providers.
-Some of them deliberately conceal information about payment for services.
-For example, the payment button might be labeled Play or Enter and the message informing you that the service is paid may be written in small letters or hidden beyond the visible part of the screen.
-As the result of clicking just one button on one of these sites, a certain amount of money starts getting charged to your mobile account every day.
+Some of these content providers deliberately conceal information about paid services.
+For example, the payment button might be labeled Play or Login and the message informing you that the service is paid may be written in small letters or hidden beyond the visible part of the screen.
+By tapping just one button on one of these sites, you can initiate daily withdrawals from your mobile balance.

 It is particularly easy to end up in this position if you get to such a site using a computer rather than a mobile device.
 This is because it is harder to notice small letters on a bigger screen.

 According to Yandex's data, about 20% of users land on pages with a mobile subscription from their computers.
-One of the reasons for this is the popularity of 3G modems that are often used together with Wi-Fi routers.
-Additionally, pages containing paid subscriptions may open malicious extensions.
+One of the reasons for this is the popularity of 3G modems that are often used with Wi-Fi routers.
+Additionally, malicious extensions may open pages containing paid subscription extensions.

 Paid subscription warnings

-- In the Privacy section, disable the Enable protection from malicious websites and software option.
+- In the Threat security section, disable the Run security checks on websites and downloaded files option.